Dog Kills Possum in Your Backyard? Preventing and Addressing Wildlife Conflicts

 Dog Behavior leading to Possum Attacks

-It’s commonly understood that dogs are friendly and loyal, but they also possess a natural prey drive rooted in their hunting lineage.
+It’s commonly understood that dogs are friendly and loyal but possess a natural prey drive rooted in their hunting lineage.
 In the wild, dogs had to hunt for food and protect their territory from intruders.
-So, when a dog encounters a creature it doesn’t recognize, like a possum, its instinctive response can be to go on alert or give chase.
+So, when a dog encounters a creature, it doesn’t recognize, like a possum, its instinctive response can be to go on alert or give chase.

-For instance, if your dog reacts excitedly toward squirrels or birds, it’s highly likely that they might respond similarly to a possum.
+For instance, if your dog reacts excitedly toward squirrels or birds, they might respond similarly to a possum.
 Your pet may bark loudly, lunge at the possum aggressively, or even try to catch it, seeing it as an intruder in its environment.

-Understanding your dog’s natural inclinations when faced with unfamiliar animals can aid you in guiding their instinctive reactions and avoiding potential conflicts with wildlife.
+Understanding your dog’s natural inclinations when faced with unfamiliar animals can help you guide their instinctive reactions and avoid potential conflicts with wildlife.

 See Related: The Mystery of Possums Walking in Circles: Unraveling the Wildlife Phenomenon